e-green/feed_grabber/README.md

 publishing platform.
 There's a specific file optimized for Cron Job and you have to just add that specific file to Cron Job.

+Then you need to do some modifications in your database in order to use this.

 More documentation coming soon ....

 :smile: Team EGreen :smile: